 • All-modular, flat ribbon-style cables

-• 100% all Japanese made capacitors
+• High quality construction with all Japanese capacitors

 • Strict ±3% voltage regulation and low AC ripple and noise